b2ihealthcare/rf2-d2/docs/create.md

 * `Relationship` and `StatedRelationship` files
 * `Description` and `TextDefinition` files have default `include`/`exclude` directives attached to them (see here: ).

-## Output directory

-By default, the newly created release package will be placed to the `target` directory inside the current working directory.
-It is possible to override the default output directory and redirect all output files to another directory with the `-o` or `--outdir` option key.
-Example:

-    rf2 create -o /home/user/anotherOutputDirectory

 ## Examples